Electr0nic1/Electr0nic1/README.md

 * 🌍  I'm based in Ekaterinburg
 * ✉️  You can contact me at [nikitaftp99@gmail.com](mailto:nikitaftp99@gmail.com)
-* 🧠  I'm learning JavaScript
+* 🧠  I'm learning SvelteKit

 ### Skills